 Would you like a beautiful map of the world that can actually be personalized with the names of family members and their locations, to show your children their multicultural heritage?

 Lil’ollo will make one for you!
-(You could even win one in the giveaway below!)

 Just through communicating with Alex via email, and eyeing her work in photos and video, I was already impressed and pleased to share Lil’ollo with others.
 And then, when she also sent us a box of samples so my children and I could see the products first-hand, it became crystal clear that Lil’ollo is creating resources that are both highly appealing for families with bilingual children and as high in quality as any of the best products for children you’ll find in the marketplace.

 Ultimately, of course, my recommendations at this blog are not at all swayed by receiving product samples or any other sorts of incentives.
 I share only my honest opinion, in every case, and my honest opinion is that Alex is doing the world a real service by creating lovely resources that can help promote the bilingual and bicultural development of children everywhere.

 For families on a bilingual or multilingual journey—and for schools nurturing multiple languages in their students—these are resources that provide colorful, playful support.
 I wholeheartedly recommend Lil’ollo and look forward to following Alex’s appealing and meaningful work.

 Responding to my questions, via email, Alex shares her personal story, Lil’ollo’s origins and work, and helpful advice for other entrepreneurs.
 (Be sure to watch the nice videos, too!)

 Could you tell us a little about yourself and your family?

 My name is Alex and I live in the UK with my husband Gianluca and our children Marco (2) and Ornella (4 months).
 Marco and Ornella have an interesting family story…